mapsteps/ultimate-dashboard/readme.txt

 7. Ultimate Dashboard Settings Page

 == Changelog ==
+= 3.3.3 | June 1, 2021 =
+* New: Remember Users/Roles tab when saving in Admin Menu Editor (PRO)
+* Other minor tweaks & improvements
 = 3.3.2 | May 22, 2021 =
 * New: Add separators to your admin menu with the Admin Menu Editor (PRO)
 * Tweak: Remove Theme Options tab from custom Admin Pages